 Currently they are running Moses Mountain of God as their production.
 They use real life actors and latest holographic technology to bring to life their productions.
-According to their web site, they sing some gospel music, some comedy songs and even people share their testimonies.
-This production is set to run until October 31, 2014, then a special Christmas production will begins November 1 to January 3.
+According to their website, they sing some gospel music, some comedy songs and even people share their testimonies.
+This production set to run until October 31, 2014, then a special Christmas production will begin November 1 to January 3.
 The Christmas Story, is the name of the production.
-It will be presented with a different meal then the one I mention below.
+Presented with a different meal then the one I mention below.

 Want to know about Moses, read the Book of Exodus and Joshua.
 You may want to peek at Hebrews 11 and see Moses in the Faith Hall of Fame.

 Waiting in the lobby